praveen2gemini/dx-custom-annotation-processing-sample/README.md

 In this era, Android Annotation processing becomes one of the essential language features in our mobile development.
 Java-SE supports annotation processing from the release of Java 5 but its full potential has been realized in the recent years.
 Annotation processing in simple words is used to generate files during compilation.

-# If You feel this repository helps you, Please provide your support by putting a star on this project.
+# If You feel this repository helps you, Please provide your support by putting a :star: on this project.

 ### To whom useful this project?
 The beginner and the people who wants to explore more and wants to write own annotation to reduce boiler plate codes.